The Revd Dr Peter French

-The Revd.
-Dr. Peter French was ordained deacon and priest in the Diocese of Wangaratta in 1999 and served as Curate at St. John’s, Wodonga, as Assistant Priest at Holy Trinity Cathedral, Wangaratta, and then as Chaplain at Trinity College, The University of Melbourne.
+Peter was ordained deacon and priest in the Diocese of Wangaratta in 1999 and served as Curate at St. John’s, Wodonga (1999-2000) as Assistant Priest at Holy Trinity Cathedral, Wangaratta, and Priest in Charge of the Yarrunga and the King Valley (2001-2002) and then as Chaplain at Trinity College, The University of Melbourne (2003-2006).
 In 2006 Peter moved with his wife Robyn to Chicago, USA, for Robyn to undertake doctoral studies at the University of Chicago.
-Joining the Episcopal Church, Peter served as Interim Rector of Messiah-St. Bartholomew, an African-American congregation on the city’s south side, and then as Associate Rector of Grace Church, Hinsdale, a 700-member church in the city’s west.
+Joining the Episcopal Church, Peter served as Interim Rector of Messiah-St. Bartholomew, an African-American congregation on the city’s south side (2007), and then as Associate Rector of Grace Church, Hinsdale, a 700-member church in the city’s west (2007-2008).